manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <h4 id="step-2-mapping-the-partition-key-value-to-a-cluster-node">Step 2: Mapping the partition key value to a cluster node</h4>
 <p>The first thing the coordinator node needs to do upon receiving the insert query is to find out where in the cluster the
 row data for this INSERT needs to be persisted.
 Because <code class="inline">username</code> is the first (and in this case only) part of the primary key, it acts as the partition key.
-The value of the partition key column is what’s used by the coordinator to determine the first node onto which to store the row.
+The value of the partition key column is what's used by the coordinator to determine the first node onto which to store the row.
 To do so, a hash function &#8211; the so-called <em>partitioner</em> &#8211; is applied on the value, and the result is a token.
 This token then tells the cluster about the target node, because each node is responsible for a certain range of tokens.
 Assumed that tokens would run from 0 to 49 (in reality, the token